-The global antimicrobial wound dressings market is witnessing an introduction of several advanced dressing materials.
+The antimicrobial wound dressings market size to cross USD 1.5 billion by 2026, growing at a CAGR of 6% during the forecast period.
+The global market is witnessing the introduction of several advanced dressing materials.
 Chitosan is one of the natural polymers that hold promise for advanced antimicrobial agents.
 This polymer is a biodegradable and non-toxic material, which promotes rapid healing.
 Similarly, to combat bacterial infections, vendors have developed the cellulose membrane equipped with antimicrobial peptides.
-This skin-friendly membrane made of the plant-based material kills the bacteria effectively and achieve an antibacterial effect.
+This skin-friendly membrane made of plant-based material kills the bacteria effectively and achieves an antibacterial effect.
 Hence, the introduction of innovative and advanced dressing materials is likely to have an impact on the market as they have proven healing capacities.

 - Hydrogel dressings are expected to one of the fastest-growing segments during the forecast period due to better healing benefits and the presence of a highly hydrated 3D polymeric network.

 - Chronic wounds are likely to observe an incremental growth of over $249 million by 2026 on account of an increase in chronic disorders.

 - Specialty wound care centers are likely to grow at a CAGR of approx. 6% during the period 2020–2026.

 - APAC is projected to observe the highest growth of over 7% during the period 2020–2026 due to the high prevalence of diabetes, with foot ulcer occurrence between 4% and 10%.

 GLOBAL ANTIMICROBIAL WOUND DRESSINGS MARKET SEGMENTATION

 This research report includes a detailed segmentation by